Martijncvv/Martijncvv/README.md

 innovations.
 This ranges from **blockchain technology** to artificial intelligence, and from apps that track body data to the third industrial revolution.

 :man_student:  In my free time I like to go to the gym and create **educational** content on social media about various blockchain projects.
-I also like to create solutions for certain problems and read about creative innovations.
 Currently I’m developing myself to be able to work as a developer at an innovative and open-minded company.

 :butterfly:	 INTP/INTF_Logician/Mediator, **Humanitarian**: Driven to make the world a better place.
 Creative and imaginative in coming up with insightful solutions to meaningful problems.